-It becomes a relatively simple task to sort what remains of the truth from the misinformation being broadcast through official monologue media.
-In most cases, the exact opposite of what was announced is more likely to be the truth.
+It is a relatively simple task to sort what remains of the truth from the misinformation broadcast through official monologue media.
+In most cases, the exact opposite of what was announced is closer to the truth.

 Misinfo politics breed paranoia, suspicion and terror.
 Nothing is as it seems and no one can be trusted.
 Under this claustrophobic compulsion, the info elite shrinks to a minimum and then purges itself beyond that.
 Brain-dead dogma becomes manifest reality repeated mindlessly across every medium.
 Rather than merely manipulate mass opinion, misinfo elites fantasize that they can transform reality itself ― as on paper, so in reality.
-They murder and terrorize every proletarian host until their fantasy replaces common sense.
+They murder and terrorize every proletarian they can lay hands on until their fantasy replaces common sense.

 We can rate misinfo elites by their “hardness.”
-How much more difficult does the elite make it for the info proletariat to survive?
+How difficult does the elite make it for the info proletariat to survive?
 The harsher the tyranny, the worse the politics of misinformation.

-As a weapon state matures, the defects of its misinformation politics become blatant.
-Lies yield nothing but stolen wealth and its entropy into chaos ― sustainable wealth grows from the truth and public trust in its legitimacy.
+As weapon states mature, the defects of their misinformation politics become blatant.
+Lies yield nothing but stolen wealth and its entropy into chaos ― sustainable wealth only grows from the truth and public trust in its legitimacy.
 Thoughtful reformers attempt to weave a few strands of peace mentality (including a few threads of info politics) into the rotten basketwork of weapon management.
-This conglomeration of opposites cannot hold together for very long.
+This mix of opposites cannot hold together for very long.
 Instead, it pits corrupt weapon managers against frustrated weapon dissidents in a centrifuge of disinfo politics.
 Here we are, ruled by...

-The keyword in disinfo politics is "but" as addressed thus: "We hear your calls for reform; we understand that true morality, morale and efficiency dictate that we do things better; but …” there follows a long list of excuses why inefficient and immoral practices remain routine.
+The keyword in disinfo politics is "but" as in: "We hear your calls for reform.
+We understand that true morality, morale and efficiency dictate that we do things better; but …” there follows a long list of excuses why inefficient and immoral practices must remain routine.

 Significant matters are lied about obsessively, usually by omission.
 This trancelike state becomes hypnotic and self-reinforcing.
 Producers and spectators alike refuse to sort obvious lies from the truth.
 Disinfo elites are just as vulnerable to their own disinformation as their host proletariat.
 Destructive activities increase while real wealth evaporates.